-Compliance risk management activities in 2022 were as follows:
+Compliance risk management activities in 2021 are:

-- 1. Defining Risk Appetite Statement (RAS) 2022.
-Bank Mandiri defined its compliance Risk Appetite Statement (RAS) at 4 (four) violations per month.
-Throughout the year, the Bank received 1 (one) sanction per month, which was well below the RAS threshold. - 2.
-Compliance Risk Assessment Compliance risk assessment is carried out on a quarterly and semi-annual basis and submitted to the OJK as part of the Bank's Risk Profile Report.
-According to the selfassessment conducted Quarter IV 2022, the Bank's compliance risk level was 2 (low to moderate).
+Defining Risk Appetite Statement (RAS) In 2021, Bank Mandiri defined its compliance Risk Appetite Statement (RAS) at 4 (four) violations per month.
+Throughout the year, the Bank received 1 (one) sanction per month, which was well below the RAS threshold.

+- Compliance Risk Assessment Compliance risk assessment is carried out on a quarterly and semi-annual basis and submitted to the OJK as part of the Bank's Risk Profile Report.
+According to the selfassessment conducted in Quarter IV 2021, the Bank's compliance risk level was 2 (low to moderate).
 Several issues of concern for improvement were employees' compliance risk awareness, data quality, and monitoring of report submission to regulators.

-- 3. Compliance Risk Mitigation To mitigate compliance risk, the Bank has implemented several compliance programs: - a.
-Monitoring the Fulfillment of the Banks' Obligations on New Regulations The Compliance Unit conducts Prudential Meetings on new regulations, monitors action plans that need to be carried out, and issues reminders on regulatory obligations to the relevant Units. - b.
-Control Testing Against High-Risk Activities Control testing is carried by the Senior out Operational Risk Unit on high-risk activities.
-Where discrepancy with applicable regulations is identified, immediate actions are taken to prevent the Bank from suffering any losses. - c.
-Compliance Assessment Program This program aims increase compliance risk awareness of the risk owners on applicable compliance regulation and risks (according to their duties and responsibilities).
+- Compliance Risk Mitigation

+To mitigate compliance risk,

+the Bank has implemented

+several compliance programs:

+- a.
+Monitoring the Fulfillment of the Banks' Obligations on New Regulations The Compliance Unit breakfast conducts meetings on new regulations. monitors action plans that need to be carried out, and issues reminders on regulatory obligations to the relevant Units.
-d.
-Compliance Unit

-Competency Improvement
+- b.
+Control Testing Against High-Risk Activities

+Control testing is carried out by the compliance units at work unit level on high-risk activities.
+Where discrepancy with applicable regulations is identified, immediate actions are taken to prevent the Bank from suffering any losses.

-Program
+- c.
+Compliance Assessment Program

-To increase understanding

-related to compliance

-related to compliance risk management, the Company partners with an independent party to organize compliance training and certification for all Compliance Unit personnel.
+- This program aims to increase compliance risk awareness of the risk owners and compliance with applicable regulations (according to their duties and responsibilities). - d.
+Compliance Unit Competency Improvement Program To increase understanding related to compliance risk management, Company partners with a third party to organize compliance training and certification for all Compliance Unit personnel.